Mitra98t/Flavor/nova_script_book/src/roadmap.md

 In this section you will find the **Roadmap** of the project.
 The steps we took to produce the language will be laid out here.
-Beeing completly honest, this page is here because it is primarly usefult to me.
+Being completely honest, this page is here because it is primarly useful to me.
 If you find this section to be incomplete, it is because it probably is.

-- [ ] Language desgin and aesthetics definition
+- [ ] Language design and aesthetics definition
 - [ ] All the other stuff (I know, flattering)